Last verified on January 10, 2020

-WithdrawalsIf a resident has withdrawn from your program, submit a signed letter to the ABR confirming the resident’s official end date with your program.
+WithdrawalsIf a resident has withdrawn from your program, please submit this form to the ABR at email@example.com to confirm the resident’s official end date with your program.

 Leaves of AbsenceLeaves of absence and vacation may be granted to residents at the discretion of the program director in accordance with the institution’s rules.
 Depending on the length of absence granted, the required period of graduate medical education may be extended accordingly.
 Residency program directors and their institutional GME offices determine the need for extension of residency training.
 Therefore, it is not up to the ABR to determine graduation dates for individual residents.

 Training VerificationsTraining verifications will confirm eligibility for the Core Exam.
 The Core Exam has been developed to be taken during or after 36 months of diagnostic radiology residency training.
 However, if a resident has started late or taken a leave of absence, and has completed at least 32 months of DR training, the program director may request that the resident take the Core Exam prior to 36 months.
 The program director must contact the ABR for information on how to obtain this waiver.